pga03/docs-first-discovery/src/documents/navIcons.md

 Wraps the set of [Navigation Icon](icon.md)s and assists in determining the position of each navigation icon.

-## Adding a Navigation Icons component
+## Using the Navigation Icons component

 *Option 1*: Typically this component is used as a sub-component of the [Navigation](nav.md):
 ```javascript